lbilli/rib/README.md

 This implements the IB `EClient` class functionality.
 Among its methods:
 - `new(wrap)`: constructor.
 Require an object derived from `IBWrap` as argument.
 - `replaceWrap(wrap)`: replace the `wrap`.
-As the client runs in a single thread, it is possible to replace the set of callbacks in a connected client.
+As the client runs in a single thread, it is possible to swap wrappers on the fly in a connected client.
 - `connect(host, port, clientId, connectOptions)`: establish a connection.
 - `disconnect()`: terminate the connection.
 - `checkMsg(timeout, flush)`: wait for responses and dispatch callbacks.